 The pipes to support the netting can be made up by your steel supplier from 25mm tubing.
 Any flexible netting is suitable provided it is strong, UV stable and rot resistant.

 The netting used in Figure 1 is similar to a tennis net and has 50mm openings.
 Ensure holes are small enough so your cat can't get its head caught in the netting.
-See below for details of a netting supplier.
-The key to the netting is that it is floppy' enough to feel unstable and unsafe for the cat to climb on.
+The key to the netting is that it is 'floppy' enough to feel unstable and unsafe for the cat to climb on.
 Therefore avoid using rigid netting such as galvanised mesh.

 Step 1 — Measure and plan the project